The Seasoned Certified Professionals Behind Our Court Reporting Agency

 Susan C. Milleville, B.A.

-Susan C. Milleville has 18 years of experience as a court reporter.
+Susan C. Milleville has 25 years of experience as a court reporter.
 Prior to her court reporting career, she received a Bachelor of Arts degree from Viterbo College in woodwind pedagogy.
-She started her court reporting career in Madison, Wisconsin in 1997.
-Sue currently teaches judicial internship at Madison Area Technical College.
+Sue taught judicial internship at Madison Area Technical College.
 Sue is a member of the Wisconsin Court Reporters Association and the National Court Reporters Association.

 Peggy S. Christensen, RPR, CRR, CCP